UU-Human-Evolution/1MB335/Lab8.md

 ## Tool(s)

+  + BEAST
   + FigTree, a phylogenetic tree visualization software
-  + DensiTree
+  + DensiTree, another phylogenetic tree visualization software

 ## Details

 ### Step 1: Run the BEAST2 analysis on the MT data
 Repeat the steps followed on Session 7 to run BEAST2, but this time use the mitochondrial alignment instead.
 This is going to take some time, so move to the next step once BEAST2 is running.

-### Step 2: Examine the IQTree and BEAST2 outputs for the mitochondria
+### Step 2: Examine the IQTree output for the mitochondria

 In Session 7 you performed a Maximum Likelihood and Bayesian analysis  on two alignments: *cytB* and entire *mitochondria*.
 You answered  questions relative to the *cytB* run.
 Now, answer these same questions for the mitochondria run.
 You might be asked about these during the presentation.